atu-se/atu.innomadic.com/courses/set/index.md

 ## Updates

+### Week of June 26

+* [Assignment #3](https://classroom.github.com/classrooms/35489611-atu-set-2020-21/assignments/set-documentation) has been posted.
+It is due July 4 at 11:59 p.m.
+You will submit via Github.

 ### Week of June 5

 * This week we will be looking at package management and we will use the Python ecosystem as an example